 Dragon and Tiger Qigong

-Dragon and Tiger Qigong is what is known as a Medical Qigong.
-In China it is used in clinics and privately to help people regain or maintain their health.
+Dragon and Tiger Qigong is what is known as a Medical Qigong, because in China it is used in clinics and privately to help people regain or maintain their health.
 It is a system to balance and energize the body.
 It consists of 20 repetitions of 7 movements, each one building on the one before to create an overall effect.
 Practice time of a full set can be done in 20 minutes or less from start to finish.
-The classes I am teaching are 10 weeks, one and half hours a week to get through the whole Dragon and Tiger set.
+The classes I am teaching are 10 weeks, one and half hours a week to learn the whole Dragon and Tiger set.
 You can look for upcoming classes on my "Classes and Events" page..
 Click here for a description of the benefits of qigong.

 Integration with Myofascial Release

 I have found that the philosophies outlined in the Taoist approach align well with those espoused by John Barnes in his Myofascial Release therapy bodywork.
 The Taoist work has allowed me to become a better bodyworker (more grounded, focused, and clear with a much more relaxed work presence) in addition to the personal health benefits - more energy, better balance, and easier sleep..